xAbdaziz/AzkarWhatsappBot/README.md

 ## Warning
-Do NOT use this Software with your personal phone number, you might get banned.
+Do NOT use this software with your personal phone number, you might get banned.
-I'm not responsible in case you get banned.
+You are running this software on your OWN responsibility.

 ## Quick start